 I had a lot of incidents happen to me in my life, but I just got to keep pushing, keep moving on, and never give up.
 This same principle worked in my personal life too.
 Before my husband, I had been in a very abusive relationship.
 I thought I’d never be the same person again and I wouldn’t get my life back.
 But after meeting my husband, I didn’t let that emotional baggage hold me back.
 And that’s what keep pushing means to me.
 It may take a little time, but you really need to do something different to get yourself out of that rut.
 If you don’t do it right away, you’ll get stuck in it forever.
 It is easier to talk about these moments because I’ve moved on and I let go of them.
 Now they are stories that I get to keep and tell people about.
 They don’t hurt me anymore.

 I usually only carry a small purse because everything work-related stays in my office.
 My zipper purse holds my keys, a perfume sample, a lip gloss, my phone and some cards.
 If someone steals it, they’d be disappointed because I don't even carry cash with me.
 As long as I got my cellphone, I'm ready for anything!

 Want to read more stories?
 Follow us on Instagram @era81_official

-Be the first one to get access to the most functional, elegant, and comfortable work bag EVER ❤
+Be the first one to get access to our new releases, restocks, and special offers ❤